Izet Hajrović

 Izet Hajrović (/bs/; born 4 August 1991) is a former professional footballer who played as a winger.
 Born in Switzerland, he played for the Bosnia and Herzegovina national team.

 Hajrović started his professional career at Grasshoppers, before joining Galatasaray in 2014.
 Later that year, he moved to Werder Bremen, who loaned him to Eibar in 2015.
 Three years later, he signed with Dinamo Zagreb.
 He joined Aris in 2021.

 A former Swiss youth international, Hajrović also made his senior international debut for Switzerland, before switching his allegiance to Bosnia and Herzegovina in 2013, earning over 20 caps until 2019.
-He represented the nation at their first major championship, the 2014 FIFA World Cup.
+He represented the nation at their first ever major championship, the 2014 FIFA World Cup.

 Club career

 Early career

 Hajrović started playing football at local clubs, before joining Grasshoppers' youth academy in 2000.
 He made his professional debut against Luzern on 3 October 2009 at the age of 18.
 On 19 September 2010, he scored a brace in a triumph over FC Béroche-Gorgier, which were his first professional goals.
 He scored his first career hat-trick on 17 September 2011 against FC Töss.